rogin/Snippets/Connect/HowDoI.md

 It looks like I can use the post-processor to select between two different responses: either one triggered by the source-filter (stuff something into the channelMap?) or by returning the destination's usual response.
 How do I say "give me the destination's response" in the post-processor??

 _pacmano_
-Building \$r as the message traverses the channel and responding with that (via respond from drop down) seems the most intuitive to me.
-Alternatively building a \$c var and returning that in the postprocessor is another option (picking post processor in drop down).
+Building `$r` as the message traverses the channel and responding with that (via respond from drop down) seems the most intuitive to me.
+Alternatively building a `$c` var and returning that in the postprocessor is another option (picking post processor in drop down).

 _chris_
-So, tell the channel I want to use $foo as my response and just set \$foo in either the source filter OR the destination?
+So, tell the channel I want to use `$foo` as my response and just set `$foo` in either the source filter OR the destination?
+Which map do I want to use for that purpose?
-That's cool and easy.
-Which map do I want to use for that purpose? channelMap?

 _pacmano_
-\$c works.   \$r is intended for that purpose of course and is visible on the respond from drop down.
+`$c` works. `$r` is intended for that purpose of course and is visible on the respond from drop down.

 _chris_
 Is the responseMap visible from the source transformer?
 Looks like the answer is "yes".

 ## Add HL7 fields out of order